anupriyat/Twitter-Analysis/README.md

         to measure uniqueness / similarity.
     10. Visualized message duplication for each university

 Data size is close to 60 Million records.
-USed Big data technology - Spark and Scala for analysis.
+Used Big data technology - Spark and Scala for analysis.